kleinp/romi/README.md

 ```

 ## Setting up terminal
 In your ~/.bashrc file, add the following.
 Note the first line may already be present after installing ROS.
-Adjust the second line as necessary for the path to your workspace folder.
+Adjust the other lines as necessary for the path to your workspace folder.

 ```
 source /opt/ros/kinetic/setup.bash
 source /home/kleinp/romi/catkin_ws/devel/setup.bash
+source /home/kleinp/romi/catkin_ws/src/romi_gazebo/setup.bash
 ```

 After adding this, whenever you open a terminal it will be set up and read to go with both Gazebo and ROS!